Anne Nivat: Career

 In 2001 Nivat wrote down the life story of the former FLN member Louisette Ighilahriz in the book Algérienne, which was a bestseller when published.
 Since 2004, she has worked for Le Point, a weekly French news magazine, and has also written for Le Soir and Le Nouvel Observateur, as well as the French Huffington Post.
 Her English-language journalism has appeared in USA Today, U.S. News & World Report, The Washington Post, The New York Times, and Nieman Reports.
 For The New York Times, she wrote a piece called "Life in the 'red zone'", which is about her experiences as a war correspondent in Iraq and is included in her French-language book about Iraq.
 She has also written about Afghanistan by comparing the Canadian soldiers who invited her to their camp and the civilians with whom they dealt.

 In 2012, her Russian visa was annulled and she was expelled once again shortly after an interview with the Russian opposition and before the presidential election.
 Days later, the immigration officer was fired and the Russian ambassador apologized and invited Nivat back to Russia.
 Her account was published by The New York Times.

+Since August 2024, Nivat has worked with LCI television on weekends.